ds-mathias/IBM-data-analysis-with-python/README.md

 ![](https://github.com/ds-mathias/IBM-data-analysis-with-python/blob/main/plots.JPG)

 Attached is the peer-marked Jupyter notebook that I completed to gain certification in this course.
+Certificate can be viewed here: https://www.coursera.org/account/accomplishments/certificate/R32PU8KKTWBN